sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gstreamer1-plugin-openh264</summary>

 ```
-Из репозитор : fedora-cisco-openh264
+From repo     : fedora-cisco-openh264
-Краткое опис : GStreamer H.264 plugin
+Short desc    : GStreamer H.264 plugin
 URL          : http://www.openh264.org/
-Лицензия     : BSD
+License      : BSD
-Описание     : GStreamer is a streaming media framework, based on graphs of elements which
+Descript     : GStreamer is a streaming media framework, based on graphs of elements which
              : operate on media data.
              :
              : This package contains the H.264 plugin.